Remote development over SSH

 Set up SSH

 There are several authentication methods into a VM, including an SSH public/private key pair or a username and password.
-We strongly recommend using key-based authentication (if you use a username/password, you'll be prompted to enter your credentials more than once by the extension).
+We recommend using key-based authentication (if you use a username/password, you'll be prompted to enter your credentials more than once by the extension).
 If you're on Windows and have already created keys using PuttyGen, you can reuse them.

 Create an SSH key